Das Supertalent: Season 13 (2019)

-The thirteenth series premiered on 14 September 2019 on RTL and ended on 21 December 2019.
-Sylvie Meis was replaced from singer Sarah Engels, while Dieter Bohlen returned for his thirteenth season and Bruce Darnell returned for his eighth series.
-Daniel Hartwich returned for his twelfth series as a host.
+The 13th series premiered on 14 September 2019 on RTL and ended on 21 December 2019.
+Sylvie Meis was replaced by singer Sarah Engels, while Dieter Bohlen returned for his 13th season and Bruce Darnell returned for his eighth series.
+Daniel Hartwich returned for his 12th series as a host.
 American dog act Christian Stoinev and Percy won this season and €100,000.